priyankarpal/projectshut/README.md

 ## 🧰 Tech Stack Used

+- [React](https://reactjs.org/) - React is a free and open-source front-end JavaScript library.
 - [Tailwind CSS](https://tailwindcss.com) - Tailwind CSS is an open source CSS framework.

 ## 🛡️ License